ekuric/ioscale/io-generic/io-README.md

 ## Results Format

-Tests generate JSON output files with detailed performance metrics:
+FIO results is generated in `.json` format and contain full test results output with detailed performance metrics:

 - IOPS (Input/Output Operations Per Second)
 - Bandwidth (MB/s)
 - Latency percentiles
 - CPU usage
 - And more...

+From these files test results can be extracted.
+We will create scripts / tools to automate this.